Making Love vs Sex: 11 Key Differences

 1. Emotion and physicality

-In comparison, making love could involve an intense emotional connection between both parties.
-This is often one of the differences between rational love vs romantic love.
+When having sex, it can be physical without any strings attached or any emotions involved.
+In comparison, making love could involve an intense emotional connection between both partners.
+This is often one of the differences between rational love and romantic love.

 2. Lust vs intimacy

 Concerning real love vs true love, one of the differences between making love and sex is that the former stresses an intimate and emotional connection.
+On the other hand, having sex may be centered on desire and lust.

 3. Love vs casual